Key government bodies

 The Office of Liquor Gaming and Racing (OLGR) supports the work of the Minister for Gaming and Liquor Regulation regarding legislation and regulation, gambling issues, and industry initiatives.
 The Gambling Licensing Program was established in July 2015 within the OLGR with the purpose of overseeing the delivery of all current and upcoming gambling licensing projects.

-The Victorian Commission for Gambling and Liquor Regulation (VCGLR) is an independent statutory authority responsible for the regulation of gambling and liquor laws, the provision of licenses and the monitoring of compliance in Victoria.
+The Victorian Gambling and Casino Control Commission (VGCCC) is an independent statutory authority responsible for the regulation of gambling and liquor laws, the provision of licenses and the monitoring of compliance in Victoria.
 It also collects gambling taxes and levies.
-It began operation in 2012 as a successor to the Victorian Commission for Gambling Regulation.
+It began operation in 2022 as a successor to the Victorian Commission for Gambling and Liquor Regulation.

-Victorian Civil and Administrative Tribunal (VCAT) is responsible for hearing appeals from decisions made by the VCGLR.
+Victorian Civil and Administrative Tribunal (VCAT) is responsible for hearing appeals from decisions made by the VGCCC.
 Contact VCAT to obtain specific information about hearings.

-The Racing Integrity Commissioner is Mr Sal Perna.
+The Racing Integrity Commissioner is Mr Sean Carroll.
 The functions of the Racing Integrity Commissioner include conducting annual audits of the internal integrity and animal welfare processes and systems of Victoria’s three racing codes (thoroughbred, harness, greyhound), investigating complaints made about integrity processes and systems, and investigating matters referred by the Minister for Racing.

 The Department of Infrastructure, Transport, Regional Development and Communications is responsible for the telecommunications structure in Australia.
 This includes administration of the Interactive Gambling Act 2001, which governs gambling over phones and the internet.
 The department provides a dedicated webpage covering online gambling.